aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 We shouldn’t be focusing on finding the perfect tool though, the panacea for the new designer.
 How about building a **set** of tools instead?

 > Take it apart, steal the parts that you like, and adapt them to your own way of work­ing. — Joni Korpi

+Luckily enough, there are great applications out there that handle specific parts of the process like no clairvoyant tool can do.
+There is Typecast, that lets you experiment with Web typography so easily that it makes you feel like an orchestra conductor.
+Then there’s Gridset, that can handle incredibly complex to downright simple responsive grids.
+And the Modular Scale, that started being really helpful for typography scaling and ended up visually teaching me to arrange layouts like I’d never done before.
+And so on.
+A designer can go crazy with all these shiny toys.

+If you agree with Oliver Reichenstein in that ‘Web Design is 95% Typography’, what is best than ditching Photoshop’s weird type rendering and using a browser based tool, so you can build and test straight where the magic happens?
+This is invaluable stuff.

+But not only typography can be worked in the browser.
+Ready to dive in?